PoissonPilote/lowdata/README.md

 - [ ] TODO: List unnecessary services

+## Collaboration

+Forget Google Docs, Etherpad and other derivative: it's also a waste of data.
+Use Git and work locally.
+Here is a helpful ressource about it: https://try.github.com

+Follow the best practices:

+- Work locally by cloning repository: `git clone git@github.com:PoissonPilote/lowdata.git --depth 1`
+- Use local issue (like issues.md)

 ## Reducing picture size

 Sending picture is generally a bad idea when you have a 9ko/min bitrate.
 If you really need to, you should definitely reduce the size and choose the jpeg format (if you don't need transparency).
 [ImageMagick](https://www.imagemagick.org) is a simple command line tool dedicated to that.